mkco5162/google-spreadsheet-downloader/README.md

 # google-spreadsheet-downloader

 ## Description
-Download Google spreadsheet which the URL ends in "/pubhtml" and save it as a .csv file.
+Download Google spreadsheet which the URL ends in "/pubhtml" and save it as a .xlsx file.
 Based on Python.

 ## Usage